IlanPrice/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a South African Research Scientist at Google DeepMind.
-I am also finishing up my DPhil in Mathematics at the University of Oxford and the Alan Turing Institute.
+I am a South African Research Scientist at Google DeepMind, where I am currently working on using AI to improve weather forecasting.

-My DPhil research has focused on sparsity and efficiency in deep learning, and I have also spent some time working on deep learning for weather forecasting.
-Beyond these topics I have a broad set of research areas I think are exciting and important - from AI4science to new model architectures to factuality and attribution in LLMs to applications of Machine Learning for social good.
+I also recently submitted my DPhil in Mathematics at the University of Oxford and the Alan Turing Institute.
+My DPhil research focused on sparsity and efficiency in deep learning.
+Beyond these topics I have a broad set of research areas I think are exciting and important - from AI4science, to new model architectures to attribution and watermarking in large models, to applications of Machine Learning for social good.

 I have a relatively diverse and interdisciplinary background which includes substantial leadership and organisational experience.
 Prior to the DPhil, I completed an MSc in Mathematical Modelling and Scientific Computing at Oxford, and received my undergraduate degree in Applied Mathematics and Philosophy from the University of Cape Town.
 Along the way I have also done a few non-research related things like running a social justice oriented youth organization in SA.